blakeblackshear/frigate/docs/docs/configuration/autotracking.md

 You can recalibrate at any time by removing the `movement_weights` parameter, setting `calibrate_on_startup` to `True`, and then restarting Frigate.
 You may need to recalibrate or remove `movement_weights` from your config altogether if autotracking is erratic.
 If you change your `return_preset` in any way or if you change your camera's detect `fps` value, a recalibration is also recommended.

+If you initially calibrate with zooming disabled and then enable zooming at a later point, you should also recalibrate.

 ## Best practices and considerations

 Every PTZ camera is different, so autotracking may not perform ideally in every situation.
 This experimental feature was initially developed using an EmpireTech/Dahua SD1A404XB-GNR.